wanjun3211/SQL-data-warehouse-Project1/README.md

 ## Bronze layer

 1. Created Bronze Tables
-six  tables were created, and the number is same as those from the original source; The corresponding scripts could be referenced the file named ddl_bronze.sql in the bronze folder;
+Six tables were created, and the number is same as those from the original source; The corresponding scripts could be referenced the file named ddl_bronze.sql in the bronze folder;

 2. Load the data from original source, two csv files, including six tables loaded without change.

 ## Silver layer
+1. Created Silver Tables
+Six tables were created, and the number is same as the same like Bronze layer.
+But the different from Bronze layer is some extra column dwh_create_date was created for later use.